KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * What is the difference between a method and a function in javascript?
 *	What is a pure function?
 *	What is a rest parameter?
+* Can you give an example for destructuring an object, array and parameters?

 // Still need to study
 * [Explain event delegation](#explain-event-delegation)